nojronatron/nojronatron.github.io/class-02.md

 CSS terminology:

 - selector: an element, class, or id that the CSS declaration will apply to
-- declaration: the CSS code that will apply to the selector
+- declaration: the CSS code that will apply to the selector.
+Could be referred to as a 'css rule'
 - property: the CSS attribute that is getting configured
 - value: the value the CSS attribute will take on